-We know you are always looking for healthy, make-ahead breakfasts, and I keep thinking about my all-time favorite: Steel-cut oatmeal.
+I know you are always looking for healthy, make-ahead breakfasts, and I keep coming back to my all-time favorite: steel-cut oatmeal.
 With a little forethought and a few Mason jars, you can make enough steel-cut oats for a whole week in just five minutes.

-Basically you combine oats and water, bring them to a boil, then cover and turn off the heat.
+Basically you combine oats and water, bring them to a boil, then cover, and turn off the heat.
 Leave overnight and in the morning simply warm them up.
 They’ll be perfectly cooked — tender, chewy, and creamy.

 The great thing about steel-cut oats (well, the millionth great thing, I guess) is that they get even better as they are reheated.
 They stay chewy and creamy, and a few days in the refrigerator only improves their taste and texture.

-- 1 2/3 cups steel-cut oats
+- 1 2/3 cups

-4 cups water
+- 4 cups

 Milk or soy milk